ukparliament/ontologies/procedure/flowcharts/meta/design-notes/index.md

 * Caused to be actualised - business steps having an input of TRUE, not through a decision step.
 Such steps must be actualised at some point in the future.

-* Allowed to be actualised - business steps having an input of TRUE, through a decision step.
+* Allowed to be actualised - business steps having an input of ‘allows’, through a decision step.
 Such steps may be actualised depending on a decision made elsewhere.

 Potential states result from the parsing of routes and associated logic.
 These states are indicated visually.